Husband of Massachusetts mother Ana Walshe is indicted on a murder charge in her disappearance - KESQ

 How we got here

 Brian Walshe told police that he last saw his wife the morning of January 1, when he said she told him she had a work emergency in Washington, DC, and left their home, according to a police affidavit.
-Ana Walshe lived with her family in Massachussets and traveled to Washington for work during the week, according to a friend.
+Ana Walshe, who shared three children with her husband, lived with her family in Massachussets and traveled to Washington for work during the week, according to a friend.

 However, prosecutors alleged there is no evidence Ana Walshe took her usual rideshare or taxi to the airport, or that she arrived in Washington.
 The husband said he spent the rest of the day running errands for his mother and spent time with his kids on January 2.